LayCraft/pssg-cscp-cpu/cpu-app/ClientApp/README.md

 > `docker-halt.sh` If a window crashed or closed and left the docker container running it can generate errors about port 4200 being in-use it can be helpful to manually stop the docker container and ensure that the port is available.
 (Halt for tab completion.)

 ## Code scaffolding

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.